theupdateframework/python-tuf/README.rst

 security framework that developers can integrate with any software update system.
-The framework can be easily integrated (or implemented in the native programming languages of these update systems) due to its concise, self-contained architecture and specification.
-Developers have so far implemented the framework in the Go (`1
+The framework can be easily integrated (or implemented in the native programming languages of these update systems) due to its concise, self-contained architecture and specification.  `Adopters <ADOPTERS.rst>`_ have so far implemented the framework in the Go (`1
 <https://github.com/theupdateframework/notary>`_, `2
 <https://github.com/flynn/go-tuf>`_), `Haskell
 <https://www.well-typed.com/blog/2015/07/hackage-security-alpha/>`_, `Python